-Risk management is esoteric.
-However, risk management does not have to be complicated to be effective.
+Risk management is esoteric for many people.
+However, it does not have to be complicated to be effective.
 Illustrate risk management with things we do every day.

 "Leadership is influence.
 To the extent we influence others, we lead them."

-If you are in an organization that has provided very little risk management training, start with simple risk management efforts.
+Start with simple risk management efforts if you are in an organization that has provided minimal risk management training.
 Ask questions such as:

 Notice in the example above how we connect risk management to the goals.
 Risk management should help team members achieve results.
 We must first understand what needs to be accomplished and why?
 Without goals, risk management becomes an exercise in futility.